 3. Is DUI with death a felony?

 Yes.
-Under 18-3-106 C.R.S., driving while impaired or under the influence is a class 3 felony if it causes someone else to die in an accident.
+Under CRS 18-3-106, driving a motor vehicle while impaired or under the influence is a class 3 felony if it causes someone else to die in an accident.
 As with vehicular assault, vehicular homicide is always a felony even if the driver has no prior convictions.

 A DUI causing death is typically referred to as “vehicular homicide.”
 Under Colorado law, “vehicular homicide” can also refer to situations where a person’s reckless driving causes a fatality.
 Vehicular homicide penalties are laxer if the incident involved no alcohol or drugs.4